Fully Geometric Multi-Hop Reasoning on Knowledge Graphs with Transitive Relations: Introduction

 \section{Introduction}

-Different forms of real-world information can be encoded in a graph-structure manner and large knowledge graphs are found in different application scenarios~\cite{Hogan_2021}.
-Discovering new facts from a knowledge graph is a challenging task in machine learning~\cite{Peng_2023}.
+Different forms of information can be encoded in a graph-structure manner and large knowledge graphs are found in different application scenarios~\cite{Hogan_2021}.
+Knowledge graph completion involves discovering facts that are not in a knowledge graph but may be added to it~\cite{Peng_2023}.
 Multi-hop reasoning is the task of retrieving answers for complex queries in knowledge graphs.
-While symbolic methods can be employed for this task, they are limited because knowledge graphs are noisy and incomplete.
-Therefore, embedding based methods were developed which generate vector representations of queries and their answers, which are associated via scoring functions.
+While symbolic methods can be employed for this task, they are limited when knowledge graphs contain noise or are incomplete.
+Therefore, embedding-based methods were developed to generate vector representations of queries and their answers, and use them to answer multi-hop queries.

 Complex queries involve first order logical operations such as intersection ($\land$), union ($\lor$), negation ($\neg$) and existential quantification ($\exists$).
-Existing embedding methods aim to map not only queries and answers but also the logical operators into the embedding space, and rely on geometric and probabilistic spaces to learn the embeddings.
-Geometric methods map queries to points~\cite{gqe} or closed regions \cite{query2box,cone,acone} and associate potential answers via distance or membership functions, respectively.
-In terms of logical operations, methods such as Query2Box used a box model~\cite{query2box}, where intersection is a closed operation.
+Existing embedding methods map queries, answers and logical operators into the embedding space, and rely on geometric and probabilistic spaces to learn the embeddings.
+Geometric methods map queries to points~\cite{gqe} or closed regions~\cite{query2box,cone,acone} and associate potential answers via distance or membership functions, respectively.
+In terms of logical operations, methods such as Query2Box uses a box model~\cite{query2box}, where intersection is a closed operation.
 To further incorporate other operators like negation, more recent methods leveraged other geometries/spaces such as cones~\cite{cone,acone} or probability distributions~\cite{betae}.

 Knowledge graphs represent relationships between entities.
 Modeling relation properties (e.g., symmetry, invertibility, transitivity) is another line of research when generating embeddings for knowledge graphs.
 In tasks such as link prediction (1-hop queries) there is a wide range of methods aiming to preserve relational properties \cite{Jin_2023}; however, in the case of multi-hop reasoning, only recent studies have paid attention to relation properties~\cite{acone}.